Alexis Gómez (footballer)

-Alexis Nahuel Gómez (born 28 February 2000) is an Argentine professional footballer who plays as a forward for I-League club Sudeva Delhi.
+Alexis Nahuel Gómez (born 28 February 2000) is an Argentine professional footballer who plays as a midfielder for Super League club Persijap Jepara.

 Club career

 Gómez signed his first professional contract with Estudiantes in late 2016.
 After making his debut in a 2–2 draw against Excursionistas, his performances garnered interest from top Argentinian sides River Plate, Boca Juniors and Independiente.

 In 2023, Gómez moved to India and signed with Sudeva Delhi.
 He scored multiple goals for the club while they got relegated after end of the season.

+Mohammedan SC

+Gómez joined i-league side Mohammedan in 2023, which were promoted to Indian Super League, for the 2024-25 season.

+He scored his own as well as the club's debut goal of ISL from penalty spot in their second match against FC Goa on 21 September 2024.